 - Iowa Vocational-Technical Grant: Students attending career or technical education programs at Iowa community colleges can receive up to $900 per year.

 - Kibbie Grant (Iowa Skilled Workforce Shortage Tuition Grant): Also available for community college students, this grant maxes out at half of the average Iowa community college’s tuition cost and mandatory fees.

-Beyond its scholarships, Kansas has two grants for different groups of students:
+Beyond its scholarships, Kansas has two grants available:

 - Kansas Career Technical Workforce Grant: This grant offers up to $1,000 and is available to in-state students pursuing a technical certificate or an associate of applied science degree.
 Preference is given to the financially needy.

 - Kansas Comprehensive Grant: Financially needy, in-state students can receive between $100 and $3,500 depending on their school type and income level.
-The state estimates that only one in three eligible applicants will receive aid.
+The state estimates that only 1 in 3 eligible applicants will receive aid.

 Aside from its menu of need-based scholarships and a grant program for part-time students, Maryland has three grants as part of its Howard P. Rawlings Program of Educational Excellence Awards: